-Cycle through the forests north of Blois and past the Mesland appellation vineyards to the Chateau de Chaumont, which is strategically located high above the River Loire.
-From there continue to the charming town of Amboise with its magnificent chateau overlooking the river.
-Stroll through the medieval Market Square of Amboise and visit the Clos Lucé, a museum dedicated to the genius of Leonardo da Vinci.
+You will cycle through the forests north of Blois and past the Mesland appellation vineyards to the Chateau de Chaumont, which is strategically located high above the River Loire.
+From there, you’ll continue to the charming town of Amboise with its magnificent chateau overlooking the river.
+You can stroll through the medieval Market Square and visit the Clos Lucé, a museum dedicated to the genius of Leonardo da Vinci.

-You’ll bike today through the Forest of Russy and can visit the wonderful Chateau de Beauregard, with its gallery of 363 portraits of French nobility.
-You can extend your biking with an exploration of the charming Sologne region with beautiful forests, small ponds and hidden private chateaux and vineyards.
+Today you’ll bike through the Forest of Russy and can visit the wonderful Chateau de Beauregard with its gallery of 363 portraits of French nobility.
+You can extend your biking with an exploration of the charming Sologne region and its beautiful forests, small ponds, and hidden chateaux and vineyards.

 A highlight today will be your visit to the Chateau de Cheverny, still privately owned and beautifully furnished.
-It was built between 1604 and 1634 and never altered, an immaculate picture of symmetry and harmony.
-You might also observe the famous hounds used for local hunting by the descendant of the original owner.
-Then through the Parc de Chambord to the largest of the Loire Valley chateaux, the spectacular Chateau de Chambord, a jewel of the French Renaissance built under King Francois the 1st.
+It was built between 1604 and 1634 and never altered, presenting an immaculate picture of symmetry and harmony.
+You might also see the famous hounds used for local hunting by the descendant of the original owner.
+Then you’ll head through the Parc de Chambord to the largest of the Loire Valley chateaux, the spectacular Chateau de Chambord, a jewel of the French Renaissance built under King Francois I.

 About every hour a local train leaves from Paris (Austerlitz station) to Blois.
 The train ride takes at least two hours.
 It is not necessary to purchase tickets in advance.
 You can buy them at the Austerlitz Train Station in Paris on the day of departure.
 There is no TGV from Paris to Blois, however you could take the TGV to Tours (or St. Pierre-des-Corps, a suburb of Tours) and then a local train to Blois.
 Some TGV trains from Tours to Paris continue on to the Charles de Gaulle Airport.
 For more information visit the website of the French Railways, www.sncf.com.